OpenGATE/Gate/docs/getting_started.rst

   /gate/world/daughters/name vol_name

-The name :code:`vol_name` of the first daughter of the world has a specific meaning and name.
-It specifies the type of scanner to be simulated. `Users Guide:Defining a system <Users_Guide:Defining_a_system>`__ gives the specifics of each type of scanner, also called system.
+The name vol_name of the first daughter of the world has a specific meaning and name.
+It specifies the type of scanner to be simulated. :ref:`defining_a_system-label` gives the specifics of each type of scanner, also called system.
 In the current example, the system is a CylindricalPET system.
 This system assumes that the scanner is based on a cylindrical configuration (:numref:`chap2-f2`) of blocks, each block containing a